 Enteroviruses, particularly coxsackievirus, also can cause diarrhea in kids, especially during the summer months.

-In cases of viral gastroenteritis, kids often develop fever and vomiting first, followed by diarrhea.
+Kids with viral gastroenteritis often develop a fever and vomiting first, followed by diarrhea.

 Mild diarrhea usually isn't cause for concern if your child is acting normally and drinking and eating enough.
-It usually passes in a few days, and kids recover with home care, rest, and plenty of fluids.
+It usually passes in a few days, and kids recover with home care, rest, and plenty of fluids (but avoid sugary juice drinks).

 Kids who aren't dehydrated or vomiting can continue eating and drinking as usual.
 In fact, continuing a regular diet may even shorten the diarrhea episode.
 You may want to serve smaller portions of food until the diarrhea ends.